bmolnar91/workbook/module_oop.md

 One scenario in which readonly variables are useful is when modules that have been compiled separately need to share data such as a version number.
 If module A is updated and recompiled with a new version number, module B can be initialized with that new constant value without having to be recompiled.

 To define a constant in C#, use the `const` or `readonly` modifier in place of Java's *final* keyword.
-The distinguishing factor between the two modifiers in C# is that const items are dealt with at *compile-time*, while the values of readonly fields are specified at *run time*.
-This means that assignment to readonly fields may occur in the class constructor as well as in the declaration.
+Const items are dealt with at *compile-time*, while the values of readonly fields are specified at *run time*.

 //If a readonly modifier is applied to a static field, it should be initialized in the static constructor of the class.//